 We are the Albany NY congregation of The Satanic Temple (TST), a nontheistic Satanic religious organization and IRS-recognized church.
 We represent Albany NY and the Greater Capital Region.
-As we are currently the only official TST congregation in Upstate New York, we have members across western and upstate New York State.
-We also accept members from western Massachusetts and southern Vermont.
+We also have members across central and northern New York State, western Massachusetts, and southern Vermont.

 What do you believe in?

 Do you worship Satan?

 No. We do not believe in the existence of anything supernatural, nor do we worship any beings or deities.

 Similarly, we do not believe in or promote symbolic "evil."
 We believe that things that cause unnecessary suffering are bad, and that things that alleviate suffering are good.

 So why Satan?